contensis/contensis.github.io/dotnet-src/search/query-operators.md

 );
 ```

----

 ### EndsWith

-This would find any item that has a field called *wordField* with a value ending with 'ing'.
+This would find any item that has a field called *wordField* with a value ending with *ing*.

 ```cs
 var query = new Query(